cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture6.md

 ### Promises

 Operations like web requests don't complete instantly!
-You want to do other stuff while the operation is still going on.
+So, while the request is being completed, you want the browser to work on other more important tasks instead of stalling everything and waiting until the operation is complete.

 Promises represent the **eventual** completion (or failure) of an async operation.
+What does async mean?

+_async_: the result arrives at an unspecified time, outside the sequential execution context of the rest of your code

 Promises are in one of three possible states: